Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/fey-spirit.md

 | 6 | Ominous whispers can be heard by you and those affected by your magic. |

 # Fey Tongue
-Starting at 1st level, you can speak, read, and write Sylvan.
-Additionally, you gain expertise in [[Deception]].
+Being a creature of the Feywild, you are sly and conniving.
+You can speak, read, and write Sylvan, and you gain expertise in [[Deception]].

+#